projecthuda/projecthuda.github.io/docs/development_guidelines.md

 ### Registration for Roles

 Following the introduction meeting, the project opens up for role registration.
-Team members can sign up for various roles, such as Developer, Expert Designer, or Organizer, based on their skills and interests.
+Team members can sign up for various roles, such as Developer, Expert Advisor, or Organizer, based on their skills and interests.
 This Role Call is vital for forming a well-rounded team equipped to handle the project's needs.

 ----------